 2. Petty's Dominant 1967 Season

-With 27 victories in 48 starts in 1967 and 40 top-10 finishes, it’s no surprise that Petty earned the nickname “The King” during his dominant 1967 season.
+With 27 victories in 48 starts in 1967 and 40 top-10 finishes, it's no surprise that Petty earned the nickname "The King" during his dominant 1967 season.
 To give you some perspective, the second best driver during this season, Bobby Allison, had six wins.
+On top of that, Petty also won 10 races in a row.
+Could you imagine any driver nowadays winning 10 in a row?
+Obviously, it's a much different sport today then it was back then, but Petty's streak is one of his many records that will go unbroken.

 No other driver has dominated in the same way that Petty did in '67, and it's hard to imagine that anyone will come close anytime soon.